US religious freedom envoy: Pakistan has ‘desire to change’

-ABU DHABI, United Arab Emirates (AP) — A U.S. envoy says Pakistan has “a desire to change” its ways and be removed from an American blacklist of countries that infringe on religious freedoms.
+ABU DHABI, United Arab Emirates (AP) — Pakistan has “a desire to change” its ways and be removed from an American blacklist of countries that infringe on religious freedoms, a U.S. special envoy said Sunday on a tour of a Mideast long riven by faith.

-That’s according to Sam Brownback, the U.S. ambassador-at-large for international religious freedom.
-He spoke to The Associated Press on Sunday from Abu Dhabi, the capital of the United Arab Emirates, after a trip to Pakistan.
+Sam Brownback, the U.S. ambassador-at-large for international religious freedom, criticized Sudan’s government amid protests against longtime President Omar al-Bashir during an interview with The Associated Press.
+He also lauded steps taken by the United Arab Emirates and promises made by Saudi Arabia while acknowledging far more needs to be done in those countries to promote and protect the right to choose one’s faith.

-Brownback also criticized Sudan’s government amid protests against longtime President Omar al-Bashir while speaking to the AP.
+“No, it’s not enough but it’s something,” Brownback said in the Emirati capital of Abu Dhabi.
+“They’re not perfect countries by any means nor is the United States . but what I really think we need to do is to start people on a process and on an engagement moving forward.”

-He also applauded steps taken by the United Arab Emirates and promises made by Saudi Arabia.
-However, he said far more needs to be done in those countries to promote and protect the right to choose one faith.
+Brownback, a Republican who served in the U.S. Senate and later as the governor of Kansas for two terms, said he traveled to Pakistan to discuss the country being newly placed on the blacklist, which can lead to a nation facing economic sanctions.
+Pakistan, home to some 200 million people, has blasphemy laws that carry an automatic death sentence for a conviction of insulting Islam.
+Blasphemy allegations alone can lead to deadly mob violence.

 Most Read Nation & World Stories